 Social media can be a powerful tool during a crisis.
 Use it to communicate with your stakeholders, share updates, and provide information about what steps you’re taking to address the situation.

-Social media is crucial to successful communication during a crisis.
-You need to monitor social media closely and respond to any negative comments or misinformation promptly.
+Social media can make or break during a crisis, and we will explain more about this later.
+But the point is, make sure to monitor social media closely and respond to any negative comments or misinformation promptly.

 #1: Ignore the situation

-Ignoring the crisis is a horrible way to handle a PR crisis.
-In fact, it may even exacerbate the situation, and it won’t disappear on its own.
+Ignoring the crisis may exacerbate the situation, and it won’t disappear on its own.
 Therefore, it’s essential to acknowledge the crisis and take steps to address it promptly.
 By doing so, you can mitigate the impact and demonstrate to your stakeholders that you are taking the situation seriously.

 #2: Be defensive